dolphin-acoustics-vip/Workflow_Tutorials/README.md

 This is a repository meant to give some basic tips for students on this project to be set up a clean workflow for code (including things like git and virtual environments)

-For installing git, first-time setup, and creating a git repository, see: https://git-scm.com/video/get-going For installing git, first-time setup, and creating a git repository, see: https://git-scm.com/video/get-going
+For installing git, first-time setup, and creating a git repository, see: https://git-scm.com/video/get-going

 ## Cloning a repository
 Go to a directory in which you wish the repo to be cloned over, then run:

 `git clone https://github.com/dolphin-acoustics-vip/science-communication`

 ## Creating a new branch